DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-Let’s face it, low-budget film and video work have always been a tough business, but in the last couple of years, video equipment has undergone a massive diversification in terms of products and price.
+Let’s face it: low-budget film and video work have always been a tough business, but video equipment has greatly diversified products and prices in the last couple of years.

-While this trend has provided a slew of cheaper models, which is excellent for prosumers and people just starting in their business, it can also be overwhelming when you realize just how big the waterfall of choices out there is.
+While this trend has provided a slew of cheaper models, which is excellent for prosumers and people just starting their business, it can also be overwhelming when you realize how big the waterfall of choices is.

-Next to camera and lenses, the next most crucial facet of a videographer’s equipment cache is the tripod.
-“What could be easier to purchase,” you think to yourself, “three legs and a mounting plate for the camera.”
+Next to the camera and lenses, the next most crucial facet of a videographer’s equipment cache is the tripod.
+“What could be easier to purchase,” you think, “three legs and a mounting plate for the camera.”

-Then your cursory online search returns 20,000 results, each marginally different from the one before it.
+Then, your cursory online search returns 20,000 results, each marginally different from the one before.

 Where do you start?